PratyushJha19/n8n-Drive-Mate/README.md

 move report.pdf

 # 📍 Notes: SUMMARIZE and MOVE commands are not working yet
-# - Command parsing is handled in the `Get Data` and `Switch` modules.
+### - Command parsing is handled in the `Get Data` and `Switch` modules.
-# - The flow routes the command to the appropriate Google Drive operation (list, delete, move) and replies to the user accordingly.
+### - The flow routes the command to the appropriate Google Drive operation (list, delete, move) and replies to the user accordingly.

+ ---

+# Blockers

+## 1. The MOVE command
+I couldn't add the MOVE command because I didn’t understand the complete flow and structure needed to move files properly on Google Drive using n8n.
+I wasn’t clear on how to get and use folder IDs, and how to pass that information via WhatsApp commands.

+## 2. The SUMMARIZE command using AI APIs
+I couldn’t integrate the SUMMARIZE command because it required using AI APIs like OpenAI or Gemini to generate summaries of files or text.
+These APIs needed an API key with a paid account, and I’m not in a position to make payments right now.
+Free alternatives either weren’t reliable or didn’t integrate well with n8n for my use case.